Major known issues

 - Like the cash pickup attachment, the Deglooper can be toggled on and off.

-- When switched on, bullets are covered in a soapy gel that rapidly dissolves green gloop that’s covering and disabling your turrets.
+- When switched on, bullets are covered in a soapy gel that rapidly dissolves green gloop that’s disabling your turrets.

 - Every time you hit green gloop with such a bullet, the decay rate of the green gloop is doubled.
-This effect stacks without limit.
-Usually gloop decays over 30 seconds (or you can shoot it to take seconds off).
+This effect stacks infinite times.
+Usually, gloop decays over 30 seconds (or you can shoot it to take seconds off).
 If you hit it 4x with the Deglooper, it decays 16x as fast.